 Boozhoo/Greetings students, teachers, parents, and community members!

 Chi miigwech (Great thanks) for your interest in the Reimagine STEM Summer Academy taking place June 18-30.
-Remember due to limited spaces in the Academy, just because a student was accepted to NMU does not mean automatic acceptance into this Academy.
+Remember, due to limited spaces in the Academy, just because a student was accepted to NMU does not mean automatic acceptance into this Academy.
 Please feel free to call us with any questions at 906-227-1397 during business hours (7:30 am - 4 pm, M-F).
 NMU is in the Eastern Time Zone.

 The COUNTDOWN IS ON!
 PARENTS -- please return your student's health forms, consent forms and behavior contracts as soon as possible.
 Food allergies are important to note as our cultural chef will create the menu for the second week.
 Registration closes on Tuesday, May 15.

 Academy students will be working with multiple NMU faculty: Aimee Cree Dunn, Leora Lancaster, Dr. Jud Sojourn, and Dr. Martin Reinhardt from Native American Studies; Dr. Jill Leonard and Dr. Erich Ottem from the Biology department; Dr. Brandon Canfield from the Chemistry department; and Dr. Mitch Klett from the School of Education, Leadership, and Public Service.